A Bayesian Model of Dose-Response for Cancer Drug Studies: Generative dose-response model for cancer organoid studies

-For the $j^{\text{th}}$ column in the functional matrix, BTF models an entire curve $V_j \in \R^{T \times D}$.
-Intuitively, we expect the effects to mostly vary smoothly with dose.
-In BTF, this translates to the prior belief that $V_{jt}$ and $V_{j(t+1)}$ should be similar.
-To encode this, we place (improper) priors on the differences between dose-specific drug embeddings, rather than on the embeddings themselves,
+\paragraph{Non-stationary group smoothness priors on drug attributes} We assume drug effects typically vary smoothly with dose, with occasional sharp jumps.
+To encode this, we place hierarchical smoothness priors on the differences between dose-specific drug embeddings.
+Specifically, we place a Bayesian group trend filtering prior on drug embeddings.

+Trend filtering is an adaptive smoothing technique originally developed in the penalized regression case \citep{kim:etal:2009:trend-filtering,tibshirani:2014:trend-filtering}.
+The penalized regression formulation places $\ell_1$ penalties on the $k^{\mathrm{th}}$-order differences of neighboring points on a 1d grid.
+For instance, in the $k=1$ case this is the total variation norm penalty,

+The solution to the convex optimization problem in \cref{eqn:trend_filtering} leads to piecewise constant plateaus in $\beta$ due to the lasso penalty driving first differences to zero; higher order differences lead to piecewise-polynomial solutions \citep{tibshirani:2014:trend-filtering}.

+\citet{faulkner:minin:2018:bayesian-trend-filtering} extended trend filtering to the Bayesian context and considered a number of different priors on the $k^{\mathrm{th}}$-order differences.
+They consider three different priors on the differences: normal priors, equivalent to $\ell_2$ Laplacian smoothing in the regression case; Laplace priors, the direct Bayesian analog of $\ell_1$ lasso priors; and horseshoe priors \citep{carvalho:etal:2010:horseshoe}, a heavier tailed distribution that does not suffer from the non-diminishing bias of the lasso \citep{vanderpas:etal:2014:horseshoe-asymptotics}.
+The horseshoe priors are shown to perform best across a range of problems.
+We adapt the horseshoe prior to the group trend filtering case in BTF.

-We call $\Delta^{(k)} \in \R^{L \times T}$ the composite trend filtering matrix; it contains all $(0, \ldots, k)$ trend filtering \citep{tibshirani:2014:trend-filtering} matrices.
-The ordinary trend filtering matrix encodes only the $(k+1)^{\text{th}}$-order differences, implicitly assuming all lower-order differences are not smooth.
-The composite trend filtering matrix encodes all $(q+1)^{\text{th}}$-order differences for $q = 1, \ldots, k$.
-For example, the $k=1$ case yields a prior on the first and second order differences,
+We call $\Delta^{(k)} \in \R^{L \times T}$ the composite trend filtering matrix; it contains all linear operators needed to encode the $(1, \ldots, k)^{\mathrm{th}}$-order differences.
+The ordinary trend filtering matrix encodes only the $k^{\text{th}}$-order differences, implicitly assuming all lower-order differences are not smooth.
+For example, the $k=2$ case yields a prior on the first and second order differences,